lypinator/Infection/README.md

 Setup.sh:

--Install npm to the backend directory
+1) Install npm to the backend directory

--Install websockets
+2) Install websockets

--Start the server
+3) Start the server

 RunServer:

--Runs the server from the backend directory
+1) Runs the server from the backend directory